 Other Printing Options

-Prints can be customized in other ways and applied to other types of media (wood, ceramic, etc).
-If there are any options that I haven't mentioned, just let me know!
+Prints can be customized in other ways and applied to other types of media (canvas, acrylic, glass, etc).
+If there are any options that you'd like to explore, just let me know!